lucastobrazil/si-cornerstone-elements/README.md

 # Custom Cornerstone Elements
-A Wordpress Plugin that registers new custom elements for Cornerstone editor
+A Wordpress Plugin that registers new custom elements for Cornerstone editor.

-This is a work in progress by me, and also my first Open Source project :)  Big thanks to the team at X Theme Users (http://xthemeusers.com) for support.
+This is a work in progress by me, and also my first Open Source project, so please give feedback!

+I decided to Open Source this because I noticed there's not much of a clear guideline from Themeco about how to create custom elements.
+Hoping that sharing my examples might help to get a clearer picture, and maybe we can write some documentation around it later too.

+Big thanks to the team at X Theme Users (http://xthemeusers.com) for support.
 Please comment / PR as you like :)

 Built from examples given in:
 https://community.theme.co/kb/cornerstone-introduction/